cbott/RecipeFinder/README.md

 -Keyboard shortcuts

-###Only tested with Python 2.7
+-Compatible with Python versions 2.7 and 3.6
-Latest update ported code from python 3.3 to python 2.7 May still work with Python 3 but untested

-##Future plans
+## Future plans

 ✓When a certain result is clicked it will open a new window displaying ingredients and other info for that recipe

 ✓Format output text to be prettier